brandenw95/UVIC_CSC_360_Notes/README.md

 - **Push migration** – periodic task checks load on each processor, and if found pushes task from overloaded CPU to other CPUs
 - **Pull migration** – idle processors pulls waiting task from busy processor

+# Lecture 21 (03-09-23)

 ## Multicore Processors

 - Recent trend to place multiple processor cores on same physical chip
 - Faster and consumes less power
 - Multiple threads per core also growing
   - Takes advantage of memory stall to make progress on another thread while memory retrieve happens